pmem/ndctl/ndctl-create-namespace.md

 # OPTIONS

-`-t; --type=`
-Create a *pmem* or *blk* namespace (subject to available capacity).
-A pmem namespace supports the dax (direct access) capability to mmap2 persistent memory directly into a process address space.
-A blk namespace access persistent memory through a block-window-aperture.
-Compared to pmem it supports a traditional storage error model (EIO on error rather than a cpu exception on a bad memory access), but it does not support dax.

 `-m; --mode=`
 -   "raw": expose the namespace capacity directly with limitations.
-    Neither a raw pmem namepace nor raw blk namespace support sector atomicity by default (see "sector" mode below).
+A raw pmem namepace namespace does not support sector atomicity (see "sector" mode below).
 A raw pmem namespace may have limited to no dax support depending the kernel.
 In other words operations like direct-I/O targeting a dax buffer may fail for a pmem namespace in raw mode or indirect through a page-cache buffer.
 See "fsdax" and "devdax" mode for dax operation.

 -   "sector": persistent memory, given that it is byte addressable, does not support sector atomicity.
 The problematic aspect of sector